alpcihan/vulkan-demos/README.md

 ## Getting started

-- Download the repository with it's dependencies with:
+- Download the repository with its dependencies with:
     ```
     git clone --recursive https://github.com/alpcihan/vulkan-demos
     ```